zeroflag/equinox/README.md

 Popular retro gaming platforms like the [TIC-80](https://tic80.com/) tiny computer and 2D game engines like [Love2D](https://love2d.org/) usually use [Lua](https://www.lua.org/) for scripting.

 While Lua's a cool, lightweight language, it doesn’t quite give you that old-school game dev vibe.
-Forth, on the other hand, really brings back the golden age of gaming with that nostalgic feel.
+Forth, on the other hand, really brings you back to the golden age of gaming with that nostalgic feel.

 Lua has some questionable semantics, like how a simple typo can accidentally create a global variable when you wanted to modify a local one.
 Equinox fixes this problem by preventing accidental creation of globals.